FuzzySQL: Uncovering Hidden Vulnerabilities in DBMS Special Features with LLM-Driven Fuzzing: Methodology

 \section{Methodology}

 To uncover deep and stateful bugs in modern DBMSs, \toolname\ adopts a unified fuzzing pipeline that integrates structured generation, semantic mutation, automated repair, and replay-based validation, as illustrated in Figure~\ref{fig:FuzzySQL}.
 Rather than generating isolated SQL statements, \toolname\ continuously evolves multi-statement programs under a persistent execution context, enabling exploration of feature-specific and state-dependent behaviors.
 Fuzzing begins with grammar-guided SQL template expansion, followed by LLM-based instantiation under the current schema state to produce executable and semantically meaningful inputs.
 Executed test cases that yield new coverage are retained and further evolved via progressive mutation, which recombines statement sequences and applies logic-level transformations to explore alternative control paths.
 When execution fails due to syntactic or semantic inconsistencies, \toolname\ applies a multi-stage repair pipeline to salvage high-value inputs instead of discarding them.
 Finally, detected crashes are validated through replay-guided execution and minimized to concise, reproducible PoCs that capture state-dependent failures.
+Each stage is designed to address a distinct obstacle in uncovering feature-related DBMS bugs: grammar-guided generation expands the reachable feature space, mutation and repair satisfy non-trivial semantic preconditions, and replay-guided validation exposes failures whose triggers are distributed across persistent execution history.